SolidStateLEDLighting/indication_ws2812_5.2/README.md

 The indication class controls an extrernal RGB LED.
 That LED is an addressable WS2812 unit with a single pin located on GPIO 48.

-**We can set intensity and we can make the LED flash to represent 1 or 2 numbers with "blinks" of color (up to 13 cycles)**
+**We can make the LED flash to represent 1 or 2 numbers with "blinks" of color (up to 13 cycles)** **We can set the intensity of these colors**
+**We can adjust the on and off time which effectively controls the speed of the blinking**

 Colors may be of a single color or composed of a combination color.

-With the right hardware, we have a 4 possible LED indicators, ColorA through ColorD.
-Any combination of those 4 colors create 1 combination color.  **However, for this project and this LED, we only have 3 colors avaiable in this hardware.**

 **Message Types**